Monty Hall problem

 The given probabilities depend on specific assumptions about how the host and contestant choose their doors.
 An important insight is that, with these standard conditions, there is more information about doors 2 and 3 than was available at the beginning of the game when door 1 was chosen by the player: the host's action adds value to the door not eliminated, but not to the one chosen by the contestant originally.
 Another insight is that switching doors is a different action from choosing between the two remaining doors at random, as the former action uses the previous information and the latter does not.
 Other possible behaviors of the host than the one described can reveal different additional information, or none at all, leading to different probabilities.
 In her response, Savant states:

 Suppose there are a million doors, and you pick door #1.
 Then the host, who knows what's behind the doors and will always avoid the one with the prize, opens them all except door #777,777.
 You'd switch to that door pretty fast, wouldn't you?

 Many readers of Savant's column refused to believe switching is beneficial and rejected her explanation.
 After the problem appeared in Parade, approximately 10,000 readers, including nearly 1,000 with PhDs, wrote to the magazine, most of them calling Savant wrong.
 Even when given explanations, simulations, and formal mathematical proofs, many people still did not accept that switching is the best strategy.
 Paul Erdős, one of the most prolific mathematicians in history, remained unconvinced until he was shown a computer simulation demonstrating Savant's predicted result.

 The problem is a paradox of the veridical type, because the solution is so counterintuitive it can seem absurd but is nevertheless demonstrably true.
 The Monty Hall problem is mathematically related closely to the earlier three prisoners problem and to the much older Bertrand's box paradox.

 Paradox

 Steve Selvin wrote a letter to the American Statistician in 1975, describing a problem based on the game show Let's Make a Deal, dubbing it the "Monty Hall problem" in a subsequent letter.
 The problem is equivalent mathematically to the three prisoners problem described in Martin Gardner's "Mathematical Games" column in Scientific American in 1959 and the Three Shells Problem described in Gardner's book Aha Gotcha.

 Standard assumptions

-By the standard assumptions, the probability of winning the car after switching is 2/3.

-This solution is due to the behavior of the host.
 Ambiguities in the Parade version do not explicitly define the protocol of the host.
 However, Marilyn vos Savant's solution printed alongside Whitaker's question implies, and both Selvin and Savant explicitly define, the role of the host as follows: